-We fished together—for bluefish in the Long Island sound and for tarpon at Islamorada.Remembering Critic Robert Hughes: A Torrent of Brilliant Words | James Fox | August 7, 2012 |DAILY BEAST
+We fished together—for bluefish in the Long Island sound and for tarpon at Islamorada.Remembering Critic Robert Hughes: A Torrent of Brilliant Words | James Fox | August 7, 2012 | THE DAILY BEAST

-It tells the story of the Striped Bass and Bluefish Derby, a five-week fishing tournament with a $30,000 prize.
+It tells the story of the Striped Bass and bluefish Derby, a five-week fishing tournament with a $30,000 prize.

-At this momentous juncture, old Bluefish, to our unmitigated astonishment, started up with a wild whoop.
+At this momentous juncture, old bluefish, to our unmitigated astonishment, started up with a wild whoop.

-After the horse-racing came the bull and bear fight, in which old Bluefish and myself evinced an especial interest.
+After the horse-racing came the bull and bear fight, in which old bluefish and myself evinced an especial interest.

 In the Gulf of Mexico it often feeds in company with the salt-water trout, and in northern waters with the bluefish and weakfish.Bass, Pike, Perch, and Others | James Alexander Henshall